LowellInstruments/ddt/README.md

 $ sudo apt install wireguard
 ```
 ---

-Drag your finger from the middle of the screen up to the wi-fi icon at the top-right part of the DDH.

-Lift your finger up and a pop-up telling the assigned IP address.
-Run any SSH client software and go to such IP.

-Enter credentials "user" and "password" as set in BASE_LINUX.md document.
-You are now in a DDH terminal.

 Get the DDH Tools repository, a.k.a. ``ddt``.
 Feel free to copy and paste the following.